devnull03/actions-minecraft-server/README.md

 ### Fork and Initial Configuration

-1. Fork this repository to your GitHub account
+1. Fork this repository to your GitHub account from the `template` branch
+2. The `template` branch is a clean starting point with no world data or generated files
-2. The forked repository will be used to store your server files and world data
+3. Your forked repository will store your server files and world data as you play

 ### Setting Up Playit.gg